rangle/radius-tracker/src/docs/pages/configuration_file.md

         //            Defaults to "/"
         subprojectPath: "/",

+        // [optional] Regexp testing if an import path comes from a library
+        //            that wraps built-in JSX elements, e.g. `styled.div`.
+        //            This is used for detecting custom components implemented
+        //            using such libraries.
+        domReferenceFactories: {
+            "styled-components": /styled-components/,
+        },

         // [optional] Regexp specifying which file paths to exclude.
         //            See the document below for the default value & details.
         isIgnoredFile: /\/node_modules\//,